Since starting to track data on youth e-bike and e-device injuries, UW Health has noticed a sharp uptick.

 On March 6, 2015, Madison police officer Matt Kenny, who is white, shot and killed 19-year-old Tony Robinson, a black man, after an altercation at a home on Williamson Street.
 Robinson's death sparked weeks of demonstrations.
 Kenny was cleared of any wrongdoing by Dane County District Attorn…

-Note: Without additional financial support, WisconsinEye will close its doors by early summer.
-If you rely on the access to state public policy information and debate WisconsinEye provides, please consider a donation at https://wiseye.org/donate to help keep access to events like these open …
+Production Note: If you rely on the access to state public policy information and debate WisconsinEye provides, please consider a donation by visiting https://wiseye.org/donate to help keep access to events like these open to all.
+Thank you!